What Is Cortisol? (Hero, Villain, or Both?)

 Does cortisol cause anxiety?

 High cortisol and anxiety are tightly linked.
 Cortisol makes changes to your brain, which predisposes you to anxious thinking.
-Anxiety, in turn, stimulates cortisol activity — yet another vicious cycle [4].
+Anxiety, in turn, stimulates cortisol activity itself — yet another vicious cycle [4].

 Sources